Back to Monuments List

 Click image for larger view

-- Location: Battery Place, west of Greenwich Street
+- Location: Perimeter of park on Battery Place, west of Greenwich Street

 - Architect: J.V. & R.V.
 Lamb

 - Materials: Barre granite, bronze